planetarium/libplanet/CONTRIBUTING.md

 We write as complete tests as possible to the corresponding implementation code.
 Going near to the [code coverage][2] 100% is one of our goals.

-The *Libplanet* solution consists of two projects.  *Libplanet* is an actual implementation.
-It is built to a *Libplanet.dll* assembly and packed as a NuGet package.
+The *Libplanet* solution consists of 4 projects.  *Libplanet* and *Libplanet.Stun* are actual implementations.
+These are built to *Libplanet.dll* and *Libplanet.Stun.dll* assemblies and packed into one NuGet package.

-*Libplanet.Tests* is a test suite for the *Libplanet.dll* assembly.
+*Libplanet.Tests* is a test suite for the *Libplanet.dll* assembly, and *Libplanet.Stun.Tests* is a test suite for the *Libplanet.Stun.dll* assembly.
-It depends on [Xunit], and every namespace and class in it corresponds to one in *Libplanet* project.
+Both depend on [Xunit], and every namespace and class in it corresponds to one in *Libplanet* and *Libplanet.Stun* projects.
 If there's *Libplanet.Foo.Bar* class there also should be *Libplanet.Tests.Foo.BarTest* to test it.

-To build and run unit tests at a time execute the below command:
+To build and run unit tests at a time execute the below commands:

-    msbuild -r -t:'Build;XunitTest' Libplanet.Tests
+    msbuild -r -t:Build,XunitTest Libplanet.Tests

-It's okay to omit `-r` and `Build` task if you've already run `msbuild -r` right before:

-    msbuild -t:XunitTest Libplanet.Tests
+    msbuild -r -t:Build,XunitTest Libplanet.Stun.Tests

 [Travis CI]: https://travis-ci.com/planetarium/libplanet
 [2]: https://codecov.io/gh/planetarium/libplanet